 Founded in 1962, the A Cappella Choir continues the tradition of choral excellence built by Dr. Edgar J. Thompson.
 Each rehearsal, choir members hone musicianship skills such as rhythm, sight-reading and the refined understanding of the musical score.
 Students develop an understanding of the intricacies of vocal production, intonation, and how to homogenize their voices into a cohesive, beautiful sound.

-In addition to being lead for the 2021-22 school year by Visiting Director of Choirs, Dr. Austin Thorpe, A Cappella Choir students experience the benefit of being conducted by highly impressive doctoral students who possess a wealth of knowledge and pedagogical instincts.
+In addition to being lead by Dr. Barlow Bradford, A Cappella Choir students experience the benefit of being conducted by highly impressive doctoral students who possess a wealth of knowledge and pedagogical instincts.

 MUSC 4410 / MUSC 6410